-Today most Spanish children play simple pranks like putting salt in the sugar bowl or sticking paper cut-outs on people's backs.
-These little practical jokes are called Inocentadas.
-However, unusual celebrations stemming from ancient traditions continue to be held, such as the “Flour Battle” that takes place in the streets of Ibi, Valencia and the “Crazy People’s Dance” in Jalance, also in Valencia.
+Today, most Spanish children play simple pranks like putting salt in the sugar bowl or sticking paper cut-outs on people's backs.
+These little practical jokes are called inocentadas, or "innocent jokes."
+However, unusual celebrations stemming from ancient traditions continue to be held, such as the “Flour Battle” that takes place in the streets of Ibi in Valencia, and the “Crazy People’s Dance” in Jalance, also in Valencia.

-The most unusual celebration we know of takes place in Setiles, where the focus is on the devil and a big Spanish meal for the village’s youth:

-Setiles is a tiny town in Castilla-La Mancha.
-According to Setiles’ website, the festival includes noisemaking the night before, mass, a dance, an auction and a man dressed as the devil – complete with horns, a goat’s beard, a wooden sword and a tail.
-The day is also known as “Devil’s Day” and the children follow the devil around the town all day, trying to get close enough to pull his tail.
-The young men of Setiles go from house to house collecting food “donations” for a feast of their own.
-Apparently, the “devil” helps the young people convince any reluctant townspeople to donate plenty of food including Spanish chorizo and morcilla sausages, jamon Serrano, bread and more.
-In the past, just the donations were used to prepare and serve only those young men who came of age during the year, as well as the devil himself.
-However, today all the children of the town are invited to a big meal where cordero asado or cochinillo asado is the main course.
+The most unusual celebration might take place in Setiles, where the focus is on the devil (a man dressed as such plays the part and walks around town) and a big Spanish meal for the village’s young men, which is prepared with people's food donations.
+The devil helps the young people convince any reluctant townspeople to give food, including Spanish chorizo and morcilla sausages, jamón Serrano, bread, and other goods.
+In the past, the donations were used to prepare and serve only those young men who came of age during the year, as well as the devil himself.
+However, today all the children of the town are invited to a big meal where either cordero asado (roasted lamb) or cochinillo asado (roasted pig) is the main course.

 Hitting almost at the end of the year and placed between Christmas and New Year's Eve, Holy Innocents Day comes at a busy time for most.
 But that's no reason not to embrace this tradition and spend it with your family and friends.